-Patients commented positively that staff were kind, friendly and caring.
-We saw that staff treated patients appropriately and with kindness and were friendly towards patients at the reception desk and over the telephone.
+Patients commented positively that staff were caring, polite and professional.
+We saw that staff treated patients respectfully and were friendly towards patients at the reception desk and over the telephone.
+Many patients also commented that they had complete confidence in their dentist, were provided with excellent care and they would highly recommend the practice to friends and family.

 Nervous patients said staff were compassionate and understanding.
-Patients had commented that they used to be afraid of attending the dentist, but were not now.
+Patients could choose whether they saw a male or female dentist.

 Staff were aware of the importance of privacy and confidentiality.
 The layout of reception and waiting areas provided privacy when reception staff were dealing with patients.
 Staff told us that if a patient asked for more privacy they would take them into another room.
 The reception computer screens were not visible to patients and staff did not leave personal information where other patients might see it.
 Staff password protected patients' electronic care records and backed these up to secure storage.
 They stored paper records securely.